San Leandro Creek: Watershed

-Although it is channeled and culverted in places, it is remarkable among East Bay streams for being mostly uncovered throughout most of its course.
+The San Leandro Creek watershed drains 49.4 sqmi.
+Although the creek is channeled and culverted in places, it is remarkable among East Bay streams for being mostly uncovered throughout most of its course.
 It is joined by Indian Creek, and then at Upper San Leandro Reservoir it is joined by Moraga Creek, Redwood Creek, Buckhorn Creek and Kaiser Creek, then just below the spillway by Miller Creek.
 At Lake Chabot in Anthony Chabot Regional Park it is joined by Grass Valley Creek, then descends to San Leandro Bay.

 The Redwood Creek tributary is protected by Redwood Regional Park, which contains the largest remaining natural stand of coast redwood (Sequoia sempervirens) found in the East Bay.

 The creek terminates in Arrowhead Marsh in Oakland, one of the few marshlands left in the East Bay.
 The marsh formed in San Leandro Bay between 1855 and 1895 from sediments washed down San Leandro Creek during construction of the Lake Chabot dam and also from the logging of the San Antonio Forest.